rancher/os/docs/system-services/index.md

 ```
 ## Using System Services
 ---
 We control system services using [rancherctl service]({{site.baseurl}}/docs/rancherctl/service/).

 To use a system service, just run `rancherctl service enable <system-service-name>` to turn on the service.
 By using this command, the service will also be added to the `rancher.yml` file and set to enabled, but a reboot needs to occur in order for it take effect.
 In the future, the reboot will be dynamic.

 The `<system-service-name>` can either be a http(s) url, location to a yaml file, or  a service that is already in the [os-services repository](https://github.com/rancherio/os-services).

-Here's how we enable the ubuntu-console:
+Here's how we enable the ubuntu-console, which is in the os-services directory:

 ```bash
 $ sudo rancherctl service list